 What is the STI Plan?
 The STI Plan provides the Executive with an opportunity to achieve an annual remuneration outcome in addition to fixed remuneration, subject to the achievement of pre-agreed Group, divisional and individual performance objectives which are set out in a personalised balanced scorecard.
-Expressed as a percent following incentive cutives can earn the Target Outperformance CEO 100% 125% CFO 100% 125% Other Key Execs 70% 87.5% How much can be earned under the STI Plan? award being made The amount each E against a balanced The balanced score weighted different Executive.
-If an Exe the score for that of The combination of would be very diffi is this combination Typically the balan target for fully effe similar fashion.
-Wit threshold will resul for the total STI as: under the STI Pl executive can ea scorecard of KP ecard is arranged ly depending on ecutive does not category will be f KPIs in each ca cult for any Exe of KPIs and is th ced scorecard in ective performant th the introduct t in no payment sessment.
-Furth ecutive outperformant an.
-In is dependent on Is that is set at the d in categories and the specific accourt t meet threshold pe zero.
-Itegory is set at stre- cutive to score 1009 herefore a stretch g in the old plan has d ince.
-We expect the ion of thresholds, fa t for that KPI and po Atabilities of each rformance in a category, etch levels such that it % in any category.
-Target goal. elivered 85% to 90% of new plan to operate in a ailure to achieve a KPI otentially, in aggregate, nance would only be How does the deferral component operate? of performance rig The rights will vest awarded subject to hts to DXS secur in two equal tr clawback and o ities. anches, 12 and 24 n ent based on a deferral
+Expressed as a percent following incentive cutives can earn the Target Outperformance CEO 100% 125% CFO 100% 125% Other Key Execs 70% 87.5% How much can be earned under the STI Plan?
+Aggregate performance below predetermined thresholds would result in no award being made under the STI Plan.
+The amount each Executive can earn is dependent on how he/she performs against a balanced scorecard of KPIs that is set at the beginning of each year.
+The balanced scorecard is arranged in categories and each category is weighted differently depending on the specific accountabilities of each Executive.
+If an Executive does not meet threshold performance in a category, the score for that category will be zero.
+The combination of KPIs in each category is set at stretch levels such that it would be very difficult for any Executive to score 100% in any category.
+Target is this combination of KPIs and is therefore a stretch goal.
+Typically the balanced scorecard in the old plan has delivered 85% to 90% of target for fully effective performance.
+We expect the new plan to operate in a similar fashion.
+With the introduction of thresholds, failure to achieve a KPI threshold will result in no payment for that KPI and potentially, in aggregate, for the total STI assessment.
+Furthermore, outperformance would only be recognised if an Executive outperformed the balanced scorecard KPIs by exceptional achievements.
+How does the deferral component operate?
+25% of any award under the STI Plan will be deferred and awarded in the of performance rights to DXS securities.
+The rights will vest in two equal tranches, 12 and 24 months after being awarded subject to clawback and continued employment based on a deference of the relevant performance period. nonths after being ent based on a deferral